 CTR = (CPM ÷ 1000) ÷ CPC

-We give the name "impression" to each of the visualizations that an advertisement receives, whether the user clicks on it or not.
+The term "impression" refers to each of the views that an advertisement receives, whether the user clicks on it or not.

-With online advertising, we have great control over the audience to which our ads are directed.
-We can segment the audience that will see our PPC campaigns based on factors including: age, gender, location, interests, behaviors … etc. Each pay-per-click platform offers different options that we can combine to achieve a high level of accuracy.
-Thus, we make sure to pay only for clicks from users who have a good chance of becoming our customers.
+With online advertising, you have a great deal of control over the audience you are targeting with your ads.
+You can segment the audience that will see your PPC campaigns based on factors like age, gender, location, interests, etc. Each pay-per-click platform offers different options that you can combine to achieve a high level of accuracy.
+This way you ensure that you are only paying for clicks from users who have a good chance of becoming your customers.

-The landing page is the site to which the user is directed after clicking on our ad.
-It depends on the user whether they end up converting or leave after just a few seconds.
-This implies that it is very important for the site to be well optimized.
+The landing page is the webpage that the user is directed to after clicking on your ad.
+Here, they can end up converting or leave after just a few seconds.
+This means that it is very important for the site to be well optimized.

 Conversion ratio = number of conversions ÷ web visits

-The number of times each ad is shown to a specific user during a given time period.
-To calculate frequency, we divide the number of impressions among the number of unique users.
+In this case, frequency means the number of times each ad is shown to a specific user during a given time period.
+To calculate frequency, divide the number of impressions by the number of unique users.

 Frequency = number of impressions ÷ number of unique users

-- You only pay for the visits you receive.
-In other advertising models, the advertiser pays a fee for having the ad shown, but does not have the guarantee that it is generating results.
-On the other hand, with pay per click, there is a direct link between cost and performance (visits).
+You only pay for the visits you receive.
+In other advertising models, advertisers pay a fee for having the ad shown but do not have any guarantee that it is generating results.
+With pay-per-click, there is a direct link between cost and performance (visits).

-- You have a lot of information about the performance of the ad.
-The pay per click platforms offer the advertiser complete information about what is happening with the advertisement, including the number of impressions, clicks, CTR and conversions.
+You have lots information about the performance of your ad.
+The pay-per-click platforms offer the advertiser complete information about what is happening with the advertisement, including the number of impressions, clicks, and conversions.

-- Good optimization possibilities.
+Good optimization possibilities.
 With all this data, it is very easy to know if an ad is working or not and correct the course in real time.
-In fact, the most advisable strategy is to create several variants of each ad and compare them to see which ones work best.
-In this way, we can get our advertising to have better results every time.
+In fact, the most advisable strategy is to create several variations of each ad and compare them to see which ones work best.
+This way, you can get better results every time.

-- The ads reach the right audience.
-Thanks to the multiple segmentation options, we don’t waste a single click, since only the users that interest us will see the ad.
-This, in turn, improves the results of the ad, since a user who is part of the target audience is more likely to click.
-And as we have seen, the higher the percentage of clicks, the lower the cost of the ad.
+Your ads reach the right audience.
+Thanks to the many segmentation options, you won’t waste clicks.
+Only the users you want to target will see the ad.
+This yields better results since a user who is part of your target audience has a higher chance of clicking on the ad.
+The higher the percentage of clicks, the lower the cost of the ad.

-- You can control your budget with precision.
-PPC models allow you to set a maximum budget per day, and in some you can start with just one euro.
-This means that they can be adapted to advertisers of all sizes and that you can control in advance how much you spend on each campaign.
+You can control your budget very precisely.
+The PPC models allow you to set a maximum budget per day, and in some cases, you can start with just $1.
+This means that it can be adapted to advertisers of all sizes and that you can control in advance how much you spend on each campaign.

-- You can decide where and at what times your ad will be shown.
-Within the pay per click model, you can show your ads on many different platforms and locations (in the next section we show you some examples) and select the ones that interest you the most.
+You can decide where and when your ad will be shown.
+Within the pay-per-click model, you can show your ads on many different platforms and locations and select the ones that interest you the most.
 Some sites also allow you to choose the days and times when your ads will be shown.

-- You will achieve better positioning and visibility.
-Thanks to the PPC, you can show your ads on some of the sites most visited by users, such as search engines, social networks or the most famous web portals.
+You will achieve better positioning and visibility.
+Thanks to the PPC, you can show your ads on some of the sites most visited by users, such as search engines, and social networks.

-The PPC is a payment model, not a specific site or location; that's why you have many options when deciding where you want to show your ads.
+The PPC is a payment model, not specific to a certain site or location.
+That's why you have many options when deciding where you want to show your ads.
 The main ones are the following:

-Search engine advertising, also known as search engine marketing (SEM), allows you to show ads to users based on the keywords entered the search bar (for example, "car sharing in London").
+Search engine advertising, also known as search engine marketing (SEM), allows you to show ads to users based on the keywords entered in the search bar (for example, "car-sharing in London").
 The main search engines, such as Google and Bing, use a model based on PPC through auction.

 For advertisers, search advertising offers two great advantages:

-- It is highly visible, since ads appear on the first page of the search engine results page (SERP), or in other words, page one on Google.
-Being able to position your website there in an organic way can cost you years of work, but thanks to ads, you can establish your presence at a reduced cost.
+- It is highly visible, since ads appear on the first page of the search engine results page (SERP), meaning page one on Google.
+Being able to position your website in an organic way can cost you years of work, but thanks to ads, you can establish your presence at a reduced cost.

-- It is very effective, since it is aimed at users who are looking to satisfy a specific need that has to do with our products or services.
+- It is very effective since it is aimed at users who are looking to satisfy a specific need that has to do with your products or services.

-These types of ads are located within the user's social network experience, either in their latest news section or in a side column.
-One of their main advantages is that they allow us to take advantage of the information that the social networks have on the user, so that we can launch highly segmented PPC ads (for example, "married men who have recently moved to X").
+These types of ads are integrated into the user's social network experience, either in their news section or in a side column.
+One of their main advantages is that they allow you to take advantage of the information that the social networks have about their users so that you can launch highly segmented PPC ads (for example, "married men who have recently moved to X").

-Finally, PPC is also used when displaying banner ads on websites related to the brand's products and services or the interests of its target audience.
+Finally, PPC is also used when displaying banner ads on websites related to a brand's products and services or the interests of its target audience.